| "Fools Paradise": is a collaborative

 His work has been exhibited in various international new media festivals

+and conferences.
 Stephen Dembski has been

 writing music for public performance for three decades.
 Recognized